bshinnny/SplitwiseClone/API-Docs/groups.md

     ```json
     {
-      "message": "Maximum number of images for this resource was reached",
+      "message": "Can not create expenses in this group",
       "statusCode": 403
     }
     ```

-### Edit a Group ???
+### Edit a Group

-Update and return an existing review.
+Update and return an existing Group

 * Require Authentication: true
-* Require proper authorization: Review must belong to the current user
+* Require proper authorization: User must be a part of the group
 * Request
   * Method: PUT
-  * URL: /api/reviews/:reviewId
+  * URL: /api/groups/:groupsId
   * Headers:
     * Content-Type: application/json
   * Body:

     ```json
     {
-      "review": "This was an awesome spot!",
+      "name": "Amazing Group",
-      "stars": 5,
+      "description": "Amazing"
     }
     ```